 Officer Owens is thrown into the wall as the world turns orange and the tiles of the restaurant begin to peel away.

-When I’m given control of Officer Owens again, the world has turned into hell, and the customers of the Diner are all demons punching and biting each other or slamming their heads into the floor.
+When I’m given control of officer Owens again, the world has turned into hell, and the customers of Pauli’s Diner are all demons punching and biting each other or slamming their heads into the floor.
 One of these demons spots me, and moves to attack.

 It’s here that I’m given a choice: I can either shoot the demon and defend myself, or I can let it take me.
 Either choice is only delaying the inevitable moment when I’m finally knocked unconscious.